Stylish and practical pocket doors for every home.

 The key to hardware for pocket doors is keeping a low profile.
 You don’t want your hardware to stick out and catch on the wall when you slide the doors open.
 There are locking options for pocket doors, most common for home offices, bathrooms and other areas where you want some extra privacy.
 These come in the form of a simple turning latch rather than a keyed lock or deadbolt.
 If you require something more secure than a latch, a pocket door probably isn’t the right fit for that space.

 If you still aren’t sold on the idea of pocket doors, you can explore other stylish door options on the Schlage blog.
-There you’ll find tips for styling French doors, learn how to make a DIY Dutch door, hacks for making hallow core doors look more expensive than they really are and more.
+There you’ll learn how to make a DIY Dutch door, hacks for making hollow core doors look more expensive than they really are and more.